-Transportation Network Company (TNC) Permit Application Update and Approved Continuation of the TNC Permit Program
+Transportation Network Company (TNC) Permit Application Update and Approve Continuation of the TNC Permit Program

-Adopt Resolution No. 2017-0004, approving 1) the continuation of the Transportation Network Company Pilot Program operations at San Diego International Airport through January 31, 2017, and 2) authorizing the President/CEO to negotiate and execute a TNC permit effective February 1, 2017.
+Adopt Resolution No. 2017-0004 approving the continuation of the Transportation Network Company operations at San Diego International Airport and authorizing the President/CEO to negotiate and execute a TNC permit.